foobara/agent-cli/README.md

 $ example_scripts/capybaras-agent
 > There is a capybara with a bad year of birth.
 Can you find and fix the bad record?
 Thanks!

 I found and fixed the Capybara record with the bad year of birth.
 Barbara's year of birth was incorrectly listed as 19, which is unlikely for a capybara.
 I've updated it to 2019, which is a more reasonable birth year.

-> Thank you so much!
-Can you set it back so that I can do the demo over again?
-Thanks!

-I've reset Barbara's year of birth back to 19, so you can run the demo again.
-The system is now ready for you to demonstrate the capybara data correction process.

 >
 ```